 Can you be evicted for not signing a new lease?

-As a tenant, you should communicate with your landlord whether you are planning to leave or renew the lease.
+As a tenant, you should communicate with your landlord whether you plan to leave or renew the lease.
 If you do not renew your lease on time, your lease will more likely move to a month-to-month lease.
 This means that you are required to pay the required rent each month.
 Failure to do so could lead to the initiation of the eviction process.

 What is a good reason to be late on rent?

 Although you should always try to pay your rent on time, financial setbacks can come from nowhere and affect your ability to pay your bills on time.
 It could also be a life event that dramatically turns your life upside down.
-The following are some of the reasons people fall behind on their rent payments.
+The following are reasons people fall behind on their rent payments.

 - School-related expenses for kids